ralna/GALAHAD/doc/Julia/rst-dir/struct_lsqp_control_type.rst

 	T indicator_tol_p

-if .indicator_type = 1, a constraint/bound will be deemed to be active if and only if the distance to nearest bound $ :math:`\leq`.indicator_p_tol
+if .indicator_type = 1, a constraint/bound will be deemed to be active if and only if the distance to nearest bound $ $\leq$.indicator_p_tol

 .. index:: pair: variable; indicator_tol_pd
 .. _doxid-structlsqp__control__type_1aa131ce5e639e5601d1b61fb540ac7187: